interrogator/corpkit/doc_build.md

 With a plain text corpus selected, you can view and edit the text files in your collection.
 You can make last-minute changes to the corpus now: after the texts are parsed, they are very difficult to change.

 {{warning}} This interface is not designed for a serious amount of editing work.
-For large amounts of editing, use a good text editor, like  <a href="http://www.sublimetext.com"><i>Sublime Text</i></a> or <a href="http://www.barebones.com/products/textwrangler"><i>TextWrangler</i></a>{{end}}
+For large amounts of editing, use a good text editor, like  <a href="http://www.sublimetext.com"><i>Sublime Text</i></a> or <a href="http://www.barebones.com/products/textwrangler"><i>TextWrangler.</i></a>{{end}}

 ## Parsing

 Parsing requires the one-time installation of the *Stanford CoreNLP* parser, as well as some things needed to run it.
 Follow the prompts to download and install it.
-If you want to remove the parser from your hard disk at any stage, it can be found in your `home` directory as `corenlp`.
+If you want to move or delete the parser, it can be found in your `home` directory as `corenlp`.
+If you move it, you can manually set the CoreNLP path within *corpkit*.

 {{tip}} Some features of <i>corpkit</i> work without parsing, but parsing is the best way to find complex and interesting things in your data. {{end}}